-The Office of Sponsored Programs (OSP) uses the following procedures and guidelines to determine the U.S. dollar value of agreements made with foreign currency.
+Occasionally the only option for an award will be in a foreign currency.
+The Office of Sponsored Programs (OSP) uses the following procedures and guidelines regarding award acceptance and to determine the U.S. dollar (USD) value of agreements made with foreign currency.

-Reason for Procedure: Minimize foreign exchange risk to the University and to establish responsibilities for the Office of Sponsored Programs (OSP), Sponsored Financial Services (SFS), and University units.
+Reason for Procedure: Minimize foreign exchange risk to the University and identify responsibilities for the Office of Sponsored Programs (OSP), Sponsored Financial Services (SFS), and university units.

-OSP Responsibility: Be aware of risks involving the acceptance of agreements with terms in foreign currency, and negotiate with the sponsor the most favorable terms to reduce such risk.
-Clearly identify the currency on the Award Summary Sheet.
+OSP Responsibility: Be aware of risks involving the acceptance of agreements with terms in foreign currency, and negotiate with the sponsor to obtain the most favorable terms to mitigate such risk.
+Clearly identify the currency and exchange rates used for award valuation in RASS.

-PI/Unit Responsibility: Be responsible for any shortfalls, or benefit from any gains in the awarded amount, due to the foreign exchange rate.
-Be responsible for any wire transfer fees, etc.
+PI/Unit Responsibility: Monitor the award as appropriate to minimize the risk of currency fluctuation.
+Accept responsibility for any shortfalls, or benefit from any gains in the awarded amount, due to the foreign exchange rate.

-OSP should negotiate with the sponsor to set the agreement amount in U.S. dollars, prior to final acceptance, whenever possible.
-If the sponsor will not convert agreement to U.S. dollars advise the PI of the possible risks and:
+OSP should negotiate with the sponsor to set the agreement amount in U.S. dollars (USD) prior to final acceptance, whenever possible.
+If the sponsor will not convert the agreement to USD, advise the PI of the possible risks and:

-- Negotiate to set terms of payment as "payment in full upon execution of agreement".
-This will allow for a one time currency exchange and reduce risk and possible loss of dollars; or
+- Negotiate to set payment terms as "payment in full upon execution of the agreement."
+This will allow for a one-time currency exchange and reduce risk and possible loss of dollars; or

 - Negotiate to set terms for a schedule of payments, remembering to obtain as much up front as possible to reduce risk due to fluctuation in the exchange rate; or